 - Wall conditioning, plasma start-up and plasma facing components (PFCs): the problem of the conditioning and the clean-up of the PFCs is crucial for future fusion machines, and ICRF provides a very effective way.
 This is studied, not only on JET, but on other machines of medium sizes, like ASDEX-Upgrade (Germany), TCV (Swiss) and West (France).

-- Stellarators: LPP is responsible for the design, the installation and the operation of n ICRF antenna for the stellarator W7-X. Unlike tokamaks, stellarators are characterized by a three-dimensional plasma geometry, which requires to design non-symmetrical antennas.
-This is very challenging and was successfully realized by the LPP, notable with the support of a RHID study.
-The antenna is currently being installed and should operate in 2022.
+- Stellarators: LPP is responsible for the design, the installation and the operation of an ICRF antenna for the stellarator W7-X. Unlike tokamaks, stellarators are characterized by a three-dimensional plasma geometry, which requires to design non-symmetrical antennas.
+This is very challenging and was successfully realized by the LPP, notably with the support of a RHID study.
+The antenna was installed in the summer of 2021, and should operate in 2022.
 In the meantime a strong effort in theory development and modeling is being accomplished, notably by the development of 3D numerical codes for ICRF description and performance predictions.

 - Traveling wave antennas (TWA).
 The TWA concept is an innovative and promising concept of ICRF antenna which is being proposed for DEMO.
 A prototype antenna is being designed by LPP for the WEST tokamak.

 - TOMAS: TOMAS is a small table-top toroidal machine situated in Juelich (Germany), and equipped with an ECRF and an ICRF heating systems.
 This machine allows for wall conditioning, plasma production, and plasma-surface interaction studies.